Pokémon (video game series): Gameplay

 A Pokémon's type is an elemental attribute determining the strengths and weaknesses of each Pokémon and its moves.
 These types interact in rock–paper–scissors-style relationships: Pokémon take double damage from attacking moves of types they are weak to and half damage from moves of types they resist.
 Some types have special properties unrelated to the damage chart; for example, certain types cannot be affected by certain status conditions.

 Poké Balls are used to capture Pokémon.

 Players can catch Pokémon in the wild, engaging with them in a Pokémon battle.
-In most Pokémon games, players aim to weaken wild Pokémon in battle to then throw a Poké Ball, which are used to capture the Pokémon and add it to the player's team or get sent to storage.
+In most Pokémon games, (Note: Capturing wild Pokémon through weakening in battle is not used in Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, and weaker or distracted Pokémon can be optionally caught before a battle begins in Pokémon Legends: Arceus and Legends: Z-A.) players aim to weaken wild Pokémon in battle to then throw a Poké Ball, which are used to capture the Pokémon and add it to the player's team or get sent to storage.
 Pokémon can "evolve" once they reach a certain benchmark, such as by reaching a certain level, having an item used on them, or by having a high level of friendship.
 This changes their form and appearance and causes them to grow stronger.
 Players have the ability to trade their Pokémon with one another by connecting two compatible games.
 Because of the Pokémon series revolving around catching as many Pokémon as possible, trading is considered an important aspect of Pokémon.
 Certain Pokémon are only able to evolve by trading as well.
-Players also may encounter alternately colored Pokémon known as "Shiny Pokémon," which are significantly rarer than a standard Pokémon.
+Players also may encounter alternately colored Pokémon known as "Shiny Pokémon", which are significantly rarer than a standard Pokémon.